Why You Act That Way When Someone Gets Close

 Trust and Intimacy Patterns

-The Hope: Attachment Styles Can Change
+The Hope: Attachment Styles Can Shift

-Secure Relationships Can Heal Insecure Attachment
+Secure Relationships Can Help Heal Insecure Attachment

 Self-Awareness Is the First Step